dovvnloading/Graphite/CONTRIBUTING.md

 ### Suggesting Enhancements

-If you have an idea for a new feature or an improvement to an existing one, please open an issue on GitHub to discuss it.
-This allows for a discussion with the community and maintainers before you put in the effort to implement it.
+If you have an idea for a new feature or an improvement to an existing one, we'd love to hear it!
+To ensure your effort is not wasted, please **open an issue on GitHub to discuss the idea first**.
+This allows for a discussion with the maintainers and community before you begin implementation.

 When suggesting an enhancement, please include: